Brian Ebersole

-Brian Keith Ebersole (born November 27, 1980) is an American retired mixed martial artist who competed in the UFC's Welterweight division, and holds a record of 5–3 with the organization.
+Brian Ebersole (born November 27, 1980) is an American retired mixed martial artist who competed in the UFC's Welterweight division, and holds a record of 5–3 with the organization.
 In addition to the UFC, Ebersole has competed in Shooto, Strikeforce, the San Jose Razorclaws of the IFL and King of the Cage.
 Ebersole retired after having 71 professional MMA fights between 2000 and 2016.

 Background

 Ebersole grew up in Bradley, Illinois.
 His grandfather started the Bradley-Bourbonnais Youth Wrestling Club in Illinois which served as Ebersole's introduction to amateur wrestling.
 He began wrestling when he was in kindergarten, was a standout wrestler in middle and high school and earned academic and athletic scholarships to Eastern Illinois University (EIU).
 He started training with Matt Hughes off and on during his time at EIU, which served as his introduction to mixed martial arts.

 In November 2000 Ebersole was arrested following a fight with a Southern Illinois University hockey player.
 Although the charges were later dropped, Ebersole lost his wrestling scholarship as a result and dropped out of college soon after.
 Ebersole was a great student, but lost motivation to continue with his education as he could no longer wrestle, leaving with a year's worth of classes not finished.
 After leaving EIU Ebersole worked on a pig farm before eventually moving to California to train at American Kickboxing Academy (AKA) with Jon Fitch and Bob Cook.

-Ebersole is very proud of the fact that he calls the world his home, traveling across the globe for his training camps.
-He generally trains at Tiger Muay Thai In Phuket as he is the Head Coach and also trains at ESS performance In Melbourne, Australia.
+Ebersole maintains a global training schedule, holding camps worldwide.
+He is Head Coach at Tiger Muay Thai in Phuket and also trains at ESS Performance in Melbourne, Australia.

 Ebersole is known among MMA fans for his odd manscaping habits, having his chest hair groomed into designs such as arrows, stars, and even the Tapout logo at UFC 140.

 Ebersole is currently the head wrestling coach at his alma mater, Bradley-Bourbonnais Community High School.